deeztek/Hermes-Secure-Email-Gateway/updates/v260807/README.md

 permanently: the upgrade records the clearing as done, so nothing would ever remove it again.

+### Spam was getting a 5 point discount on every message

+SpamAssassin ships three rules querying Validity, the sender-reputation service formerly known as Return Path.
+Two of them are **allowlists** with large negative scores, meant for the small number of senders who pay Validity to be certified.

+Validity refuses queries from unregistered resolvers and answers `127.255.255.255`.
+SpamAssassin matches that as a hit, so both allowlist rules fire on **every** message and award it `-5`.
+Every Hermes install resolves through its own recursive Unbound instance, so the query always comes from an unregistered address and there is no configuration in which a stock install avoids this.

+The practical effect is that your configured thresholds have been behaving five points higher than they read.
+On the default policy, a message needed to score 7 to be quarantined rather than 2.

+The three rules are now scored `0`.
+They still evaluate and still appear in `X-Spam-Status`, so nothing becomes harder to diagnose.
+If you are registered with Validity and want them back, set the scores through **Score Overrides**;
+those render after these defaults and SpamAssassin honours the last one.

+**Expect more mail to be caught after upgrading.** That is the intended correction, but if you had tuned thresholds around the old behaviour, review them.

 ### Mail clients could not send: SMTP submission was never enabled

 `master.cf` shipped with the `submission` (587) and `smtps` (465) listeners commented